Women-In-Technology-ACC/GrabAByte/02 - Git Basics/2-GitBasics.md

 When you make your own messages, think of the phrase "If applied, this commit will..." and put it in front of your message.
 If it makes sense then you did it right!

 Examples:
-- "If applied this commit will..." ```Add section on the status, add, and commit commands to the lesson 2 markdown file```
+- "If applied, this commit will..." ```Add section on the status, add, and commit commands to the lesson 2 markdown file```
-- "If applied this commit will..." ```Fix bug in email.php where email wasn't being sent when user submitted form by changing what values were included```
+- "If applied, this commit will..." ```Fix bug in email.php where email wasn't being sent when user submitted form by changing what values were included```

 ---